 The Alert box on the right side of the page provides a view of all alerts generated for the selected resources across all subscriptions.
 Select the alert counts to go to a detailed alerts page.

-Dependency view helps you visualize how a resource is configured.
-Dependency view is currently available for Azure Application Gateway, Azure Virtual WAN, and Azure Load Balancer.
-For example, for Application Gateway, you can access dependency view by selecting the Application Gateway resource name in the metrics grid view.
+The Resource view helps you visualize how a resource is configured.
+The Resource view is currently available for Azure Application Gateway, Azure Virtual WAN, and Azure Load Balancer.
+For example, for Application Gateway, you can access the resource view by selecting the Application Gateway resource name in the metrics grid view.
 You can do the same thing for Virtual WAN and Load Balancer.

-The dependency view for Application Gateway provides a simplified view of how the front-end IPs are connected to the listeners, rules, and backend pool.
+The resource view for Application Gateway provides a simplified view of how the front-end IPs are connected to the listeners, rules, and backend pool.
 The connecting lines are color coded and provide additional details based on the backend pool health.
-The view also provides a detailed view of Application Gateway metrics and metrics for all related backend pools, like virtual machine scale set and VM instances.
+The view also provides a detailed view of Application Gateway metrics and metrics for all related backend pools, like Virtual Machine Scale Sets and VM instances.